LinnSC/portfolio2/README.md

 ## Description

-This is the last exam of the Front-end development 2nd year.
+This is the last exam of Front-end development 2nd year.
 For this exam I had to create a website listing; semester project 2, JS Frameworks CA and Project Exam 2.
 All of these project have a description, a link to the Github repo and a link to the live website.

 ## Built With